PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 .. note::

     Some encoding gate types may give rise to non-integer-valued frequencies.
-In this case, the Fourier series becomes a *Fourier sum* of the form
+In this case, the :func:`~.pennylane.fourier.spectrum` function computes the frequency sets :math:`\Omega_i` of the *Fourier sum* of the form

     .. math::

         f(x) = \sum \limits_{\omega_1\in \Omega_1} \dots \sum \limits_{\omega_N \in \Omega_N}
         c_{\omega_1,\dots, \omega_N} e^{-i x_1 \omega_1} \dots e^{-i x_N \omega_N},

     with :math:`\omega \in \mathbb{R}`.
-As any function, such a sum can be turned into a proper Fourier series, but this is not always trivial.
+Just like any other function, such a sum can be turned into a proper Fourier series, but the mapping from non-integer-valued to integer-valued frequencies is not always trivial.

 Calculating the Fourier coefficients
 ------------------------------------